JeppeSS/Game-Development-Journey/Chapter-3/doc.md

 ### Initial Program: Saying Hello

 Let's start with a simple program.
-Below is a Odin program that prints "Hello Aspiring Game Developer" to the screen.
+Below is a Odin program that writes "Hello Aspiring Game Developer" to the screen.
 Take a moment to examine it:

 ```go
 package main